aaron-imbrock/can-of-books-frontend/README.md

 # Can of Books

-**Author**: Aaron Imbrock and Cisco Sanchez **Version**: 1.0.0
+**Author**: Aaron Imbrock and Cisco Sanchez **Version**: 1.1.0 (current)

 ## Overview

-This applications currently enables the user to load a series of book images and titles from a Mongo database.
+This applications enables the user to load a series of book images and titles from a Mongo database.
+The application allows the user to add books and delete books from the Mongo database.

 ## Getting Started